shinesolutions/ecs-blue-green-demo/README.md

 At [different stages of the blue-green deployment](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/blue-green-deployment-how-it-works.html#blue-green-deployment-stages), ECS can call out to lambda functions.
 The deployment will pause until those lambdas return a response indicating that either everything is fine, or that a rollback should occur.
 So for the testing scenario above, you could add a lambda at the POST_TEST_TRAFFIC_SHIFT step - this is when the green service is running, but the blue service is still handling 100% of the production traffic.
 The lambda could wait for a signal from the testing team (a file placed in a S3 bucket, a message on a queue), not allowing the deployment to proceed until that signal was received.
 For a complete example of how to set this up, AWS have provided a [sample architecture](https://github.com/aws-samples/sample-amazon-ecs-blue-green-deployment-patterns/blob/main/ecs-bluegreen-lifecycle-hooks/README.md).

 Amazon have also [recently announced support for linear and canary deployment](https://aws.amazon.com/about-aws/whats-new/2025/10/amazon-ecs-built-in-linear-canary-deployments/) strategies.
 These are variants of blue-green, where the traffic is shifted gradually from blue to green in the case of [linear](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/deployment-type-linear.html), or a proportion of traffic will be sent to the green for a period of time in the case of [canary deployments](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/canary-deployment.html) (the idea being similar to the [canary-in-the-coalmine](https://www.smithsonianmag.com/smart-news/what-happened-canary-coal-mine-story-how-real-life-animal-helper-became-just-metaphor-180961570/) testing for gas leaks).
 The setup and resources needed for these strategies is very similar to blue-green, so setting these up should be reasonably straightforward if you've followed what we've done so far.

+## Conclusion

+AWS have made it possible for you to reduce downtime in your ECS services, and use some more sophisticated deployment patterns, without having to use an external service such as CodeDeploy, or a more complicated kubernetes setup.
+Just remember that if you're adding it to an existing service your initial deployment will still involve a small amount of downtime as the extra resources are created, but after that you should be rock solid.
+The CloudFormation templates in this article should help you get started, and the resources below can help you find more detailed information.
+Good luck.

 ## References